Block-Chen/blocksdk-php/README.md

-The **BLOCKSDK for PHP** makes it easy for developers to access BlockSDK API in their PHP code, and build robust applications and software using services like Bitcoin, Bitcoin Cash, Litecoin, Dash, Ethereum, Monero, etc. You can get started in minutes by installing the SDK through Composer or by downloading a single zip or phar file from our latest release.
+The **BLOCKSDK for PHP** makes it easy for developers to access BlockSDK API in their PHP code, and build robust applications and software using services like Bitcoin API, Bitcoin Cash API, Litecoin API, Dash API, Ethereum API, Monero API, etc. You can get started in minutes by installing the SDK through Composer or by downloading a single zip or phar file from our latest release.